aiclub-igdtuw/AI-ML-Month/Major Project Submissions/SOLUTION.md

 After Seeing the Classification model we can see that the accuracy of prediction of Random Forest Classifier is more than Decision Tree Classifier and KNN.

-So we came to conclusion that Random Forest Classifier is best model for prediction of diabetes
+So we came to conclusion that Random Forest Classifier is best model for prediction of diabetes.
+Detailed information can be found in google colab link .

-#### Team Memebers :
+# Team Memebers :

 ## Name: DEEPSHIKHA
 Enrollment no. 05001022020